greg-raven/Uncommon-Sense/_posts/2021-10-27-a-bill-of-rights.md

 ---
-title: 'A Bill of Rights'
+title: "A Bill of Rights"
 layout: post
 categories:
 - rights